sordina/SQLBong/README.md

 Usage
 -----

-Accepts data on STDIN, takes sql statements as arguments (make sure you quote them) and outputs data selected on STDOUT.
+Accepts data on STDIN, takes SQL statements as arguments (make sure you quote them) and outputs data selected on STDOUT.

 Usage: